zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 > “This will fill two boxes on the complication track.”

 The player may change their approach after hearing the risk.

+If a 7–9 result could mean "No, but" rather than "Yes, but"—because the opposition is strong or the method is unlikely to fully succeed—say so before the roll.
+The player should know whether a partial result can achieve the intent, achieve it with cost, or only reveal another way forward.

+Example:

+> "You can try to force the gate, but with only the two of you, a partial will not open it.
+It will either expose a weakness or buy time before the guards arrive."

 ### 8. The roll